AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

 ---
 title: "NodeJS Deep Dive"
-description: "Node.js is a powerful runtime that enables server-side JavaScript execution, providing a fast, scalable, and event-driven environment for building backend applications.
-This course explores the internal workings of Node.js, covering its architecture, core concepts, and underlying components like the JS Engine and libuv.
-Season 01 focuses on understanding the Node.js ecosystem, delving into how its asynchronous model and event loop operate.
-Season 02 takes a hands-on approach, guiding you through building real-world applications using Express.js and MongoDB from the ground up."
+description: "Node.js is a powerful JavaScript runtime that enables fast, scalable, and event-driven server-side development.
+This course offers an in-depth exploration of Node.js internals - covering its architecture, core concepts, and essential components such as the JavaScript engine and libuv.
+You'll gain a solid understanding of the Node.js ecosystem, including how its asynchronous model and event loop function under the hood.
+With a strong focus on hands-on learning, the course guides you through building real-world backend applications from scratch using Express.js and MongoDB."
-time: "1hr 30 mins read"
+time: "1hr 30 mins"
 tutor: 1
+video: false
 topics:
   - nodejs
   - javascript